 The prevailing advice to traditional enterprises is that the path towards transformation begins with doing as the disruptors do, providing more personalized, relevant services.

-Personalization is about putting people first and listening to what they want – being led by the needs of each individual customer to deliver a uniquely improved experience to every single one.
-Big data is enabling businesses to serve customers, employees and stakeholders based on preferences and insights rather than spamming them with content and services they are not interested in.
-Today’s users have come to expect personalized experiences, so smart businesses must transform if they are to stand a chance of meeting that expectation.
+Personalization means being led by the needs of each individual customer to deliver a uniquely improved experience to every single one.
+Big data is enabling businesses to serve customers, employees and stakeholders based on preferences and insights, rather than spamming them with content and services they are not interested in.
+Businesses need to utilize big data and transform if they are to stand a chance of meeting that expectation.

-To master contextualization, incumbent businesses must take a long look under the bonnet, do a full audit of their processes and systems and ensure that customer data is shared across silos and departments.
-They must harness demographic data on lifestyle and behaviours, historical data on past purchases, browsing history and behaviours as well as situational and location-based data.
+To master contextualization, incumbent businesses need to do a full audit of their processes and systems and ensure that customer data is shared across silos and departments.
+They must harness demographic data on lifestyle and behaviours, historical data on past purchases, browsing history and behaviours, as well as situational and location-based data.
 The smart analysis of this combined data enables companies to serve up relevant content, advice and services on appropriate devices at the most relevant times.

 In our experience, businesses that are new to embracing digital technologies often make the mistake of investing and focusing too heavily on customer facing apps.
 They do this without considering that customers have many touchpoints across the business, both online and in the physical world.

 Businesses can only serve the connected customer with a connected experience, by being connected themselves.
-Large, multi-channel businesses must look to agile platforms that enable them to synchronise all their enterprise systems, ensure all these systems that the customer will never see are interlinked, and power the ones they can see such as apps, websites and call centers.
+Large, multi-channel businesses must look to agile platforms that enable them to synchronise all their enterprise systems.

-True digital transformation is about joining the dots across the many touchpoints, breaking down business silos and helping data flow across systems.
+True digital transformation is about joining the dots of the customer journey across the many touchpoints, breaking down business silos, and helping data flow across systems.
 When this goes wrong, the customer knows about it first.